Skip to contents

 Variable name(s) of mediator(s) (M).
 Use c() to combine multiple mediators.

-It allows an infinite number of mediators in parallel or 2~4 mediators in serial.
+• Allows any number of mediators in parallel or 2~4 mediators in serial

 mods